-So while the technical provisions reflect the best estimate of the exposed ultimate claims liability to the contract boundary, future claims emergence is likely to deviate, possibly materially, from these estimates.
+So while the technical provisions reflect the best estimate of the ultimate claims liability of the in-force business, future claims emergence is likely to deviate, possibly materially, from these estimates.

 The projection of future claim reporting and payment profiles is based, in part, on historical experience.
 It is possible however, that this historical data will not be predictive of future claim reporting and this would impact the accuracy of the estimates.
-While this is always an issue for any insurance company, it is amplified for reinsurance business where changes to any one of the numerous underlying cedants' claims handling processes have the potential to reduce the accuracy of projections based on historical development.
+While this is always an issue for any insurance company, it is amplified for reinsurance business where, for example, changes to any one of the numerous underlying cedants' claims handling processes have the potential to reduce the accuracy of projections based on historical development.